harbingerofme/R2Mods/Diluvian/README.md

 ---

 ## Changelog ##
+* **1.0.4** Updated for Artifacts, by... removing the monsters spawning after tp completion.
+Code just wouldn't work.
+I'll compensate for this in a future update, but for now, I want people able to play Diluvian again.
 * **1.0.3** Added some intermod compatibility.
 No balance changes, I'm quite happy where it is now.
 * **1.0.2**: `   ` -> `Player Luck: Reduced in some places.`. *Get off your high horse, lucky boy.*
 * **1.0.2**: `Player  Health Regeneration: -50%` -> `Player  Health Regeneration: -60%` . *Was worried regen changes would screw with mine.
 They don't, but make it a bit more easier.
 We can't have that.*